-The leadership challenge of our time is to align talent and resources to create a culture that's committed to growth through innovation.
-Treacy helps leaders look closely at whether the organization's structure reflects where the business has been or where the market is going.
-More than a plan, Treacy will show leadership specific ways to engage the broad organization to identify, develop, and deploy a mass of innovations in what is offering and in how the firm goes to market that exploit opportunity and compound upon each other to improve customer and shareholder value.
-Because each company and each industry presents a different set of challengs, Treacy uses extensive research and client interviews to customizes his compelling tools, frameworks and case studies to the specific needs of each audience.
+The leadership challenge of our time is to align talent and resources to create a culture that’s committed to growth through innovation.
+Michael Treacy helps leaders look closely at whether the organization’s structure reflects where the business has been or where the market is going.
+More than a plan, Michael will show leadership specific ways to engage the broader organization to identify, develop, and deploy a mass of innovations in what it’s offering – and in how the firm goes to market that exploit opportunity and compound upon each other to improve customer and shareholder value.
+Because each company and each industry presents a different set of challengs, Michael uses extensive research and client interviews to customize his compelling tools, frameworks and case studies to the specific needs of each audience.
 He delivers fresh thinking that hits close to home and will inspire the team to look at things differently.
-Treacy shows how to rise to the growth challenge and engage leaders at every level to communicate an exciting vision of the future that drives the innovation that delivers growth.
+Michael shows how to rise to the growth challenge and engage leaders at every level to communicate an exciting vision of the future that drives the innovation that delivers growth.

 National Policy for a Globalizing Economy